Smoothing problem (stochastic processes): The confusion in terms and the relation between Filtering and Smoothing problems

 It is one of the main problems solved by Norbert Wiener.

-Most importantly, in the Filtering problem (sense 2) the information from observation up to the time of the current sample is used.
-In smoothing (also sense 2) all observation samples (from future) are used.
-Filtering is causal but smoothing is batch processing of the same problem, namely, estimation of a time-series process based on serial incremental observations.
+Most importantly, in the Filtering problem (sense 2), the information from observation up to the time of the current sample is used.
+In smoothing (also sense 2), all observation samples (from the future) are used.
+Filtering is causal, but smoothing is batch processing of the same problem, namely, estimation of a time-series process based on serial incremental observations.

-But the usual and more common smoothing and filtering (in the sense of 1.) do not have such distinction because there is no distinction between hidden and observable.
+But the usual and more common smoothing and filtering (in the sense of 1.) do not have such a distinction because there is no distinction between hidden and observable.

 The distinction between Smoothing (estimation) and Filtering (estimation):

-In smoothing all observation samples are used (from future).
+In smoothing, all observation samples are used (from the future).
 Filtering is causal, whereas smoothing is batch processing of the given data.
 Filtering is the estimation of a (hidden) time-series process based on serial incremental observations.